-When it comes to your gaming PC’s storage, you ideally want something small and compact that can quickly access and load files for all of your gaming needs.
-SSDs are becoming more common over standard HDDs, but are they worth their rapidly growing hype?
+When it comes to your gaming PC’s storage, you ideally want something small and compact that can quickly access and load files for all your gaming needs.
+SSDs are becoming more common than standard HDDs, but are they worth their rapidly growing hype?

-A gaming laptop needs a solid-state drive (SSD), seeing that it is preferable to a standard hard disk drive (HDD).
-SSDs load programs and access files faster are also more efficient, reliable, and quieter than HDDs.
-Despite being more expensive with less storage capacity.
+A gaming computer needs a solid-state drive (SSD) and is preferable to a mechanical hard disk drive (HDD).
+SSDs load programs and access files faster and are more efficient, reliable, and quieter than HDDs.

 What is an SSD?

 A solid-state drive is a form of electronic storage that is becoming increasingly popular amongst PC manufacturers thanks to its sturdy yet the compact design and increased speed and efficiency compared to traditional hard disk drives.

 Until fairly recently, hard disk drives were considered the standard for computer storage.
 Hard disk drives, or HDDs, are bulky, fragile devices composed of several layers of magnetic disks.

 The disks constantly spin while an attached actuator arm moves around and accesses data stored on them.
 They are manufactured in two standard sizes – 3.5 inches (8.89 cm) and 2.5 inches (6.35 cm) – and can be quite heavy.

 In comparison, solid-state drives are small, sturdy, and have no moving parts.
 In addition, they use flash-based memory and are made up of systems of tiny circuits to store data, so they take up much less space inside your computer (or outside if you’re using an external SSD).

 What are the benefits of using an SSD for a gaming computer?